Idiot on a stolen forklift ahead

 Con: you are an idiot and you will be caught.

-If you’re anything like a current resident of Pittsburgh Pa, you choose to commit felony theft.
+If you’re anything like a current resident of Pittsburgh Pennsylvania, you choose to commit felony theft.

 With your newly acquired transportation, you quickly make your way to the local pub, where you order a Reuben sandwich.
-Felony theft not only stirs up a hunger, it also creates a craving for corned-beef and sauerkraut.
+Felony theft not only stirs up hunger, but it also creates a craving for corned beef and sauerkraut.